-DIN Rail Mounting Explained
+DIN Rails Explained

 Posted on November 15, 2021

-This begs the natural question: what exactly is a DIN rail, and how is an embedded PC mounted on it?
+This begs the natural question: what is a DIN rail, and how is an embedded PC mounted on it?
 Here is an overview of the process.

-DIN Rail: A Standard For Electrical Installations
+DIN Rails: A Standard for Electrical Installations

 Surprisingly enough, DIN rails aren’t just used for computers.
 Named after Deutsches Institut für Normung (a German organization), DIN rails anchor all sorts of electrical devices, from circuit breakers to embedded systems.